tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

 **File:** [random_forest_training.ipynb](Activities/02-Ins_Random_Forest_Training/Solved/random_forest_training.ipynb)

-Before proceeding with the coding activity, open the slides, [NAVIGATE TO SECTION X], and briefly re-cap the use of machine learning models in regards to trading:
+Before proceeding with the coding activity, open the slides, and briefly recap the use of machine learning models in regards to trading:

 * How can a machine learning model be applied to trading?